noemihuckins/Latin102/translation1.md

 B. Grammatical questions
 Write a dictionary entry (nominative singular, genitive singular, gender) for Dexamenum, then identify the form Dexamenum.
 Dexamenus, Dexameni m. accusative singular
 Write a dictionary entry (nominative singular, genitive singular, gender) for Deianiram, then identify the form Deianiram.
 Deianira, Deianirae f. accusative singular
 Identify the form abesset, and explain why it is this tense and mood.
 3rd person singular imperfect active subjunctive.
-Describing an unspecified time in the past and it is not a completed action ❌ emphasis on circumstance
+Describing an unspecified time in the past and it is not a completed action ❌ emphasis on circumstance, it is part of a temporal clause
 Identify the form uenisset, and explain why it is this tense and mood.
 3rd person singular pluperfect active subjunctive.
-Reffering to a completed event in the past ❌ emphasis on circumstance
+Reffering to a completed event in the past ❌  It is in the pluperfect subjunctive because it is expressing an action that happened prior to the action of the independent clause and there is an emphasis on circumstance
 Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 3rd person singular perfect passive indicative. polliceor, polliceris, polliceri, pollicitus sum
 Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 Ablative singular, it is in this case to express the circumstances of time 👍 *Yes, time **when** the event happened (as opposed to **duration** of time expressed by the accusative).*